- the Education and Care Services National Law 2010 and the Education and Care National Regulations 2011;

 3. Development and agreement between governments on required changes

 Analysing contributions to the CRIS, governments will decide on options and how they would be implemented as part of the NQF.
-This information will be presented as recommendations within a ‘Decision Regulatory Impact Statement’ (DRIS), and requires agreement between all members of COAG’s Education Council before any changes to the NQF can be implemented.
-The members of Education Council are government Ministers responsible for Education and Care regulation across states and territories, and the Australian Government.
+This information will be presented as recommendations within a ‘Decision Regulatory Impact Statement’ (DRIS), and requires agreement between all members of the Education Ministers Meeting (EMM) before any changes to the NQF can be implemented.
+The members of EMM are government Ministers responsible for Education and Care regulation across states and territories, and the Australian Government.

 4. Implementation of changes into the NQF